cossacklabs/product-docs/content/acra/getting-started/availability/_index.md

 ## Server side

-It is where you can run Acra software that acts like a server (including AcraServer, AcraTranslator, AnyProxy and AcraConnector).
+It is where you can run Acra software that acts like a server (including AcraServer, AcraTranslator, AnyProxy).

 In most cases Linux will be used as a host OS, and we have: